-After the Site is fully developed, there will be approximately 96.8 acres of grassland habitats present for use by resident and transient wildlife (Figure ENV-3, Appendix C).
-The redesign of the golf course into a championship venue will provide a boon to grassland birds and other species that utilize meadowlands and open-canopy habitats.
+After the Site is fully developed, there will be approximately 134-96.8 acres of grassland habitats present for use by resident and transient wildlife (Figure ENV-3, Appendix C).
+The redesign of the golf course into a championship links style-venue will provide a boon to grassland birds and other species that utilize meadowlands and open-canopy habitats.
 The vast majority of this grassland habitat will exist as a complex of patchy interconnected plantings snaking throughout the golf course; tall grass plantings will separate fairways of different holes, while short grasses will be planted to separate tee benches from fairways of the same hole.
 Transitional grassland will be planted around margins of exiting forest to expand canopy habitat.
 Significant areas of grassland buffers (tall, short, transitional plantings) have also been added to protect sensitive aquatic resources on the Site (See BMP in Section 4).
+Two large, contiguous grassland units will also be present on the Site.
+This includes an approximately 20 acre area of tall grass meadow with southern exposure on the northwestern portion of the Site, and an 11 acre parcel of transitional grassland on the southeastern corner of the Site.
 By providing a rich diversity of possible nesting, foraging and shelter habitats, all of these areas are expected to be utilized extensively by grassland bird species.

-Establishment and management of grassland areas will be coordinated with the reconstruction schedule for the redesigned golf course.
+Establishment and management of grassland areas will be coordinated with the reconstruction schedule for the redesigned links style golf course.
 To enable the quickest establishment of high quality turf in newly constructed golf course areas, maintenance schedules for short, tall and transitional grassland areas (described below) will not be initiated until after the golf course superintendent has determined that turf set and root densities are adequate to protect against colonization by grassland grasses and forbs.